HengyuGu1994/AppleWatchRing/README.md

 ## Usage

 The package requires 3 compulsory parameters:
-- **list:** the list of attributes that are to be packed together and rendered in comparison, such as the _Move, Exercise, Stand_ scores of real Apple Watch.
+- **list:** the list of attributes that are to be packed together and rendered in comparison, such as the _Move, Exercise, Stand_ scores of real Apple Watch™.
 - **threshold:** the threshold or benchmark values for each `list` element to look up to.
 - **color:** the hex codes for representing color interpolation within different rings, should be an _n×2_ vector, with each horinzontal color pair being the start and end colors.
 The up-to-down order corresponds to the inside-out alignment of rings.